eHealth in South Australia

 eHealth describes an electronic health record system that will electronically record, store and transmit your health information in one secure and trusted environment.
 The goal is to improve the safety and quality of your health care.

 As part of the State Government's health reform agenda, SA Health is developing Australia's first integrated state-wide electronic health record (EHR) system.

 The EHR will improve communications for patients, doctors, nurses, midwives, allied health professionals and other health care professionals within the public health system by streamlining and interconnecting information systems.

-The key enablers of eHealth in South Australia are:
+The key enabler of eHealth in South Australia is the Enterprise Patient Administration System (EPAS).